 Our inspiring ASICS Ambassadors will lead you on your virtual adventure, providing healthy tips and motivation to help you live your healthiest life.

-What is the Zespri Young and Healthy Virtual Adventure?
+More about the Zespri Young and Healthy Virtual Adventure

 It's an evidence-based program that inspires, motivates and encourages kiwi kids and their whanau to develop healthy habits for a lifetime of good physical and mental wellbeing.